 For the materials characterization the lab contains solar simulators, I-V and C-V measurement systems of photovoltaic cells, radiometric platform.

-Description: The high performance computing lab at the University of Aveiro consists of two clusters:
+Description: The High-Performance Computing Lab at the University of Aveiro runs two x86-based clusters,

-- BLAFIS - with 584 physical cores and 1.9 TB RAM. blafis cluster is connected by DDR Infiniband and has an Rpeak performance of 5 TFlop/s.
+- BLAFIS - with 584 physical cores and 1.9 TB RAM.
+The BLAFIS cluster is connected by DDR Infiniband and has an Rpeak performance of 5 TFlop/s.

 Description: SEM/EDX, AFM, SNOM, Raman.